Lalita Babar: Career

 Babbar (first from left) during the 2016 Summer Olympics women's 3000 metres steeplechase final.

 Babar began her career in track and field athletics as a long-distance runner.

 In 2014, she became the hat-trick winner of the Mumbai Marathon.
 Determined to win a medal in multi-discipline events like the Asian Games and Commonwealth Games, she switched to 3000 metres steeplechase in January 2014, following her win at the marathon.
 At the 2014 Asian Games in Incheon, South Korea, she won the bronze medal clocking 9:35.37 in the final.
 In the process, she broke the national record held by Sudha Singh.

 At the 2015 Asian Championships, Babar won the gold medal clocking 9:34.13 and broke her own personal record, the Indian national record and the games record.
 In the process, she qualified for the 2016 Summer Olympics.
 She also qualified for 2016 Summer Olympic in Marathon with her personal best of 2:38:21 at Mumbai Marathon 2015.
 She went on to break the record again at the 2015 World Championships in Beijing with a time of 9:27.86 in her qualifying heat.
 Being the first Indian woman to qualify for the steeplechase final, she placed eighth in the final.

 In April 2016, she again bettered the national record with a time of 9:27.09 at the Federation Cup National Athletics Championships in New Delhi.
 At the Rio de Janeiro Summer Olympics, she bettered it with a time of 9:19.76 in her heat, qualifying to the final, and in the process became the first Indian in 32 years to enter a final in any track event.
 At the final, she finished 10th with a time of 9:22.74.

-Public servant

-According to a news story dated 2020-11-28, Babar has been appointed as tahasildar of Mangaon a taluka in Raigad district of Maharashtra, from the sports quota.